Danieldev28/The_Cookshack_Cookbook/README.md

 the user can interact and input thier own recipes, building the cookshack community.

 Users can:
 Add Recipe: There is a user form which you can submit your recipes, aswell as an image for the recipe sharing community
-Manage Categories: Choose from which category they would like to create a recipe and also choose one to cook based on the cards having simmple identification features
+Manage Categories: Choose from which category they would like to create a recipe and also choose one to cook based on the cards having simple identification features
 Recipe Detail: Once a recipe is clicked it displays the full recipe and instructions to the user for easy use of the information given Featured Desserts: View featured desserts in the dessert section at the bootom of the home page

-###Demo
+### Demo
 A demo of this web application is available here.

 <a href="https://the-cookshack-cookbook.herokuapp.com">here</a>